 8. A Low Impact Woodland Home

 A lovely home, and the one I like most, is this hobbit-like house belonging to Simon Dale from Wales.
 Built with a lot of care for the environment, this is one of the wonderful and unique places in the world where people would like to live.
-Close to nature and making plenty use of it to get a comfortable and modern life, this house sports a “wood burner for heating, water by gravity from nearby spring, solar panels for lighting, music and computing, [and a] skylight in roof lets in natural feeling light”.
+In fact, there has been so much thought put into keeping this place as environmentally-friendly as possible, going as far as using wooden burners for heating and a water delivery system that relies on the sheer force of gravity (and the nearby spring).
+Energy is collected by solar panels and it powers the more contemporary items around the house such as computers.

 9. Underground house in Greece